 Appropriately Uses Anti-Anxiety Medication

-This metric indicates the percent of long-term patients who were administered antianxiety medication.
-These drugs are used to treat residents experiencing depression or anxiety.
+This metric gauges the percent of long-term stay patients who were given antianxiety medication.
+These drugs are typically given to residents suffering from anxiety and depression.

 Managing Depression Among Residents